TyphoonMLA: A Mixed Naive-Absorb MLA Kernel For Shared Prefix: Proposed Method

 \subsection{Computational Analysis}

-To quantify the potential performance benefits of the proposed method, we derive the computational requirements of attention calculations in terms of the number of multiply-accumulate operations (MACs) and HBM reads size for TyphoonMLA, as well as the naive and absorb formulations.
+To quantify the potential performance benefits of the proposed method, we derive the computational requirements of attention calculations in terms of the number of multiply-accumulate operations (MAC) and the size of memory read/write operations (HBM R/W) for TyphoonMLA, as well as the naive and absorb formulations.
 Table \ref{tab:complexity} summarizes these derivations with respect to architectural and generation parameters.
-In the right-most column, we substitute the architectural parameters with those of the Deepseek-v3 to facilitate a direct comparison.
+In the right-most column, we substitute the architectural parameters with those of the DeepSeek-v3 to facilitate a direct comparison.
 In our analysis, we consider only self-attention computations, excluding the projection layers, since self-attention dominates execution time at long sequence lengths and asymptotically approaches the total runtime.

 Since the absorb implementation is typically compute-bound, its performance is primarily determined by the number of MACs.
 In contrast, the naive implementation is generally memory-bound, so its efficiency is dominated by the amount of data read from HBM.
-Therefore, to maximize overall performance, TyphoonMLA aims to achieve lower MACs than absorb in compute-bound regions and fewer HBM reads than naive in memory-bound regions.
+Therefore, to maximize overall performance, TyphoonMLA aims to achieve lower MACs than absorb in compute-bound regions and fewer HBM read and writes than naive in memory-bound regions.

-Table \ref{tab:complexity} shows that the naive implementation requires reading $L_s40\text{k}+BL_n40\text{k}$ numbers from HBM.
-In comparison, TyphoonMLA reads only $L_s40\text{k} + BL_n576$ numbers, which is the same for the shared portion but approximately 70× smaller for the non-shared portion.
-The absorb implementation, typically compute-bound, requires $BL_s136\text{k} + BL_n136\text{k}$ MACs.
-TyphoonMLA, in contrast, requires only $BL_s40\text{k} + BL_n136\text{k}$ MACs, which is the same for the non-shared portion, but 3.4× smaller in the shared portion.
+Table \ref{tab:complexity} shows that the naive implementation requires reading $(40 \times L_s+40 \times BL_n) \times 1024$ words from HBM.
+In comparison, TyphoonMLA reads only $(40 \times L_s + 0.56 \times BL_n)\times1024$ words, which is the same for the shared portion but approximately 70× smaller for the non-shared portion.
+The absorb implementation, typically compute-bound, requires $(136 \times BL_s + 136 \times BL_n)\times 1024$ MAC operations.
+TyphoonMLA, in contrast, requires only $(40 \times BL_s + 136 \times BL_n) \times 1024$ MAC operations, which is the same for the non-shared portion, but 3.4× smaller in the shared portion.
 This analysis reveals that TyphoonMLA requires \textbf{fewer bytes} to read from HBM than the naive formulation in memory-bound regions and \textbf{fewer MACs} than the absorb formulation in compute-bound regions, reducing the overall computational complexity of attention calculations in MLA.
-These reductions in both memory bandwidth and computation suggest that TyphoonMLA can achieve substantial runtime improvements, which we evaluate empirically in the next section.